 It did take almost another hour before it got to us, but it did, and we were right in front of the line.
 Surprisingly it was cold, but we had fun waiting and chatting with the people around us.

 And it was well worth the wait.

-The girls were amazed with how beautiful it was and took to bead catching immediately.
+The girls were amazed at how beautiful it was and took to bead catching immediately.
 There’s no experience like it.

 The girls’ favorite float was the Smoking Mary, which is a six-unit float that looks like a steam locomotive.

-They caught a football, a few stuffed teddies and a mask amongst the bounty.
+They caught a football, a few stuffed teddies, and a mask among the bounty.

 After an hour and a half, Kalyra dragged Craig back to the hotel as her feet were freezing (wear appropriate footwear if it’s cold) and Savannah held me down to stay with her.